Download and install Hyphanet:

 To install on a headless system, or if you get fontconfig problems, use the

 java -jar new_installer_offline.jar -console;

 Note: We would love to have packages for most distributions.
-There is a package for Gentoo, and a preliminary but un-maintained Debian package.
+There is a package for Gentoo, and a Debian package.
+The debian Package also works on WSL2 (but not WSL1).
 If you would like to help, it would be much appreciated!